Global-Water-Security-Center/gwsc-ingest/gwsc_ingest/era5/README.md

 # ERA 5 Ingest Utilities

 This directory contains tools that are helpful for obtaining ERA 5 data and processing it for use in the Global Water Security Center apps and analyses.
+Each module contains functions that can imported and scripted into custom workflows.
+Each module also contains a commandline interface allowing it to be called as a standalone script.

 ## Utility Scripts